CZ P-09 C Nocturne Review: Home Run or Foul Ball?

 Even though 11 stoppages over 500 rounds is only a 2% failure rate, it is way more than I want to see in a duty gun.

 These stoppages happened both before and after the optic was mounted.
-A quick search on the internet shows that I am not the only one that has had this issue.
+A quick search on the internet shows that I am not the only one who has had this issue.
 Although many users report their Nocturnes run fine, it looks like mine may not be an isolated incident.

 What Sets the CZ P-09 C Nocturne Apart?